Increase profits in your I.T. business without having to win new clients

 The other scenario is that you had great success at the outset and your business quickly grew and grew.
 You took on new team members, leased some premises, and everything looked great for a few years.
 Now in a more mature state the business makes a profit but never quite enough to justify the hours you are spending working on it.
 The phone is ringing with new clients and you have enough in the pipeline to feel comfortable but the business isn’t reporting a good profit and you can’t pay yourself the way you should be able to.

 So what’s the problem?

-In scenario A you are over servicing accounts that were once good customers for you but the business has outgrown them.
-You are spending a lot of time on small accounts that don’t pay the fee you want to charge and when those clients don’t feel loved they shout, loudly, so your team spend an excessive amount of time dealing with them rather than spending time on the high value clients.
+In scenario A you are over-servicing accounts that were once good customers for you but the business has outgrown them.
+You are spending a lot of time on small accounts that don’t pay the fee you want to charge and when those clients don’t feel loved they shout, loudly, so your team spends an excessive amount of time dealing with them rather than spending time on the high-value clients.

 With complaints about service landing with your team, morale starts to sink as you spend more time making those small customers happy whilst neglecting the larger ones, and that’s the issue.
 If you lose a large client because they have been neglected you will feel the impact quickly.
 If you lose a small one, you’d actually free up more time so the loss isn’t felt as keenly.